carMartinez/naip_quadrangle_downloader/README.md

-Given simple landmark names or addresses like "Golden State Bridge, CA", the process of downloading NAIP high-resolution aerial images containing the landmarks is automated.
+Given simple landmark names or addresses like "Golden Gate Bridge, CA", the process of downloading NAIP high-resolution aerial images containing the landmarks is automated.
 Visual verification the procedure works is given by extracting a subset from the downloaded images centered around the landmarks as